-You translate videos in Microsoft Edge using its built-in AI-powered translation tool, which can provide real-time audio dubbing and subtitles.
+You can translate videos in Microsoft Edge using its built-in AI-powered translation tool, which offers real-time audio dubbing and subtitles.

-This feature helps you understand foreign language content right in your browser.
+This feature helps you understand foreign language content directly in your browser.
 It breaks down language barriers for global news, educational videos, and streaming media.

-When you turn on translation, Edge downloads a language model.
+When you enable translation, Edge downloads a language model.
 This model processes everything locally on your device, keeping your data private.

-This on-device translation requires your PC to have at least 12 GB of RAM for optimal performance.
+For optimal performance, this on-device translation requires your PC to have at least 12 GB of RAM.

 How to Turn Video Translation On or Off in Microsoft Edge